blackturtle71/painaway-portf/readme.md

     "date_of_birth": "2000-7-1" # YYYY-MM-DD, set between 1900-1-1 and current date (will throw 400 on wrong date)\
     }

-# Chat
+# Chat - currently borked, but since it's left unused, expect no fixes

 All convos are p2p, meaning, only two persons are allowed per chat.
 Don't forget to pass the token in headers (except websocket, here the token goes to the URL)

 Routes:

-- ws://localhost:8000/ws/chat/<int:id of a user to chat with>/?token=<current user's token> - that's the URL for a bloody fucking piece of flying turtle's shit (async websocket), ~~have no fucking clue how they work~~ have some fucking clue how they work.
-You connect at this fucked up endpoint and this crap sends you all the messages sent between the current user and their buddy (I call them peers), that's like history of the convo.
-All you need to do is use cancerous JS websocket fuckery to send JSON like this {"message": "FUCK YOU"}, the api will handle timestamps and users.
-We'll call this motherfucker - the technical route, the one that does all the messaging
+- ws://localhost:8000/ws/chat/<int:id of a user to chat with>/?token=<current user's token> - that's the URL for async websocket.
+You connect at this endpoint and this thing sends you all the messages sent between the current user and their buddy (I call them peers), that's like history of the convo.
+All you need to do is use JS websocket magick to send JSON like this {"message": "HALLO"}, the api will handle timestamps and users.
+We'll call this route - the technical route, the one that does all the messaging
 - conversations/\<int:peer_id>/ - that's a normal GET URL, will send all the messages between the current user and the peer (it's here, cuz browsers normally can't connect thru websockets put in the URL field), use this URL to render the chatbox (sending and receiving is still done thru the route above).
-That's the beauty route, the one that presents all the underlying crap in a normal, human readable format
+That's the beauty route, the one that presents all the underlying stuff in a normal, human readable format
 - conversations/ - GET will send all the usernames current user has at least one message with, note that it's exactly a username, not an instance of User object; POST with {"peer_id": \<int:peer_id>} will return an URL to the required chat, use it if you need, or not. it will throw an error if user doesn't exist, so you can add some fancy stuff
 - conversations/delete/\<int:peer_id>/ - DELETE will, well, delete any message exchanged between the user and the peer (doesn't matter who's a sender, everything is deleted)